Branchy-GNN: a Device-Edge Co-Inference Framework for Efficient Point Cloud Processing: Experimental Results

 We evaluate the proposed Branchy-GNN framework on ModelNet40 \cite{wu20153d_shapenet} for a point cloud classification task, which is to predict the categories for each point cloud sample.
 The dataset contains meshed computer-aided design (CAD) models from 40 categories, and we follow the experimental setting in \cite{wang2019dynamic_DGCNN} to uniformly sample 1024 points for each mesh face, where each point cloud is parameterized by the 3D coordinates and rescaled to the unit sphere.
 The proposed Branchy-GNN adopts DGCNN \cite{wang2019dynamic_DGCNN} as the main branch, which consists of 4 GNN layers.
 Then, we add one branch behind each GNN layer.
 We require the classification accuracy close to the main branch performance (larger than 91\%) in the experiments.
 Since the dimensions of the transmitted feature impact the final inference performance, we choose the dimensions from the first to the last branch as 1536, 1024, 512, 128, respectively.
 We assume the AWGN channel is with SNR of 20 dB unless otherwise specified.

 To verify the effectiveness of our proposed Branchy-GNN, we compare with three different baselines in the experiments: (1) the device-only inference; (2) the edge-only inference; (3) the model splitting.
 Note that the device-only and edge-only inference can be regarded as two special cases in Branchy-GNN and model splitting.
+The code is available at \url{https://github.com/shaojiawei07/Branchy-GNN}